Bills rookie QB apologizes for racially insensitive comment

 Fromm then proceeds to write: “But no guns are good.
 They need to let me get suppressors.
 Just make them very expensive so only elite white people can get them haha.”

 The revelation of the text exchange comes at a sensitive time, a little over a week after George Floyd was killed while being arrested by police in Minnesota.
-Floyd’s death has resulted in a large number of protests taking place across the nation.
+Floyd’s death has resulted in a large number of protests taking place across the nation, including Buffalo.

 “Now, more than ever, is the time for support and togetherness and I stand against racism 100%” Fromm wrote in his apology.
 “I promise to commit myself to being a part of the solution in this country.”

+“It’s easy to just continue down that hate, hate, hate, road, but that’s not where we want to be,” Frazier said.
+“If we want to change this, there has to be a reciprocal effort on both sides, and we have enough guys on our team that want change for the better.”

+The Bills had a similar situation occur with current starter Josh Allen upon being selected in the first round of the 2018 draft.
+Allen apologized after it was revealed on the day of the draft that he posted a series of racially insensitive tweets while still in high school.

 Though the Bills did not have an immediate need at quarterback, general manager Brandon Beane acknowledged Fromm was too good of a talent to pass up when Buffalo made the 167th pick.
-With Josh Allen as Buffalo’s established starter, and with the NFL’s spring practice schedule wiped out by the coronavirus pandemic, the expectation is for Fromm to compete with Matt Barkley for the backup job.
-Buffalo’s depth at the quarterback position is rounded out by Davis Webb.
+With Allen as Buffalo’s established starter, and with the NFL’s spring practice schedule wiped out by the coronavirus pandemic, the expectation is for Fromm to compete with Matt Barkley and Davis Webb for the backup job.

 The knock on Fromm was that, at 6-foot-2 and 215, he lacked a quarterback’s prototypical size for the NFL level.
 His arm strength was also questioned, especially after Fromm had a poor outing at the league’s scouting combine.